Skip to content

 Shared HR platforms

-Most universities use Workday, Banner, or PeopleSoft.
+Most universities use the same small set of HR platforms.
 One phishing template works across dozens of institutions.

 Large employee base